-Planning Grants have a \$500,000 maximum grant award.:
+Planning Grants have a \$500,000 maximum grant award.

-Planning grants will reimburse grantees and participating stakeholders for all direct costs, including staff salaries and other direct costs incurred during the grant performance period and related to the project.
+Planning grants will reimburse grantees and participating stakeholders for all project-related eligible direct costs, including staff salaries and other direct costs incurred during the grant performance period.
 All eligible costs must be supported by appropriate documentation.
-Costs incurred outside of the Sustainable Agricultural Lands Conservation Program Final Program Guidelines - April 2022 performance period, indirect/overhead costs, travel, food or beverages, and costs for CEQA document preparation are not eligible for reimbursement.
+Costs incurred outside of the performance period, indirect/overhead costs, travel, food or beverages, and costs for CEQA document preparation are not eligible for reimbursement.

-The application must include a minimum ten percent (10%) match funding.
+The application must include a minimum ten percent (10%) match funding except as noted below.
 Match funds may be provided directly by the applicant or from other funding sources (e.g., other grant funds, local government contributions, or donations).
 Applicants cannot utilize another Department-administered program funding as match toward the grant.